 Steger is a somewhat small village located in the state of Illinois.
 With a population of 9,515 people and four constituent neighborhoods, Steger is the 226th largest community in Illinois.

-The percentage of adults in Steger with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.76% of adults in Steger have a bachelor's degree or advanced degree.
+The citizens of Steger are slightly less educated than the national average of 21.84% for the average city or town: 14.28% of adults in Steger have a bachelor's degree or advanced degree

-The per capita income in Steger in 2010 was $22,375, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
-This equates to an annual income of $89,500 for a family of four.
+The per capita income in Steger in 2010 was $24,207, which is middle income relative to Illinois and the nation.
+This equates to an annual income of $96,828 for a family of four.
 However, Steger contains both very wealthy and poor people as well.

 The most common language spoken in Steger is English.
 Other important languages spoken here include Spanish and Italian.